Lilyally99/HTML-and-CSS-Projects/README.md

-# HTML-and-CSS-Projects
-A collection of HTML and CSS projects completed as part of my web development course.
-# HTML and CSS Projects
+# HTML & CSS Course Projects

-This repository contains a collection of HTML and CSS projects created as part of my web development course.
+This repository contains projects created during my HTML and CSS course.
+The projects demonstrate my understanding of webpage structure, styling, and responsive design.

-The purpose of this repository is to:
-- Practice writing clean and structured HTML
-- Apply CSS styling and layout techniques
-- Build small projects to strengthen front-end development skills

-Each project will be stored in its own folder and will include all necessary files such as HTML, CSS, and assets.
+## Projects Included

+### Basic HTML Website
+This project focuses on the fundamentals of HTML including headings, paragraphs, links, images, and lists.

+### Academy Cinemas Website
+A movie theater themed website built using Bootstrap.
+It includes a navigation bar, movie cards, and showtimes.

+### CSS Styling Project
+This project demonstrates the use of CSS to style webpages, including colors, layout, spacing, and typography.

+## Technologies Used
+- HTML5
+- CSS3
+- Bootstrap
+- GitHub

+## Purpose
+This repository showcases my early front-end development projects and demonstrates my ability to build and style responsive web pages.